fastasturtle/clion-freeze-parser/readme.md

 ### Output

-- Prints a summary of the possibly found issues
+- prints a summary of the possibly found issues
-- Prints a file:issue mapping
+- prints a file:issue mapping
-- Prints the EDT stack trace for unrecognized traces
+- prints the EDT stack trace for unrecognized traces

 ## TODO

-- More issue IDs (patches are welcome)
+- more issue IDs (patches are welcome)
+- better error handling
 - `threadDump-*.txt` files grouping
+- extract wait duration from the folder name
 - zip archives processing
-- handle cases where EDT is waiting (e.g. on a read/write lock)
+- handle cases where EDT is waiting (e.g. on a read/write lock); report non-waiting traces with it
+- have a persistent DB of processed traces